 Centralizing metadata fields, objects, classes, and schemas for all systems starts to become crucial along with managing the relations/mapping between those schemas, objects, and metadata fields.

 Robust tools are needed that enable visualization of data assets and their connection to the various systems while being able to create proper business lineage with an overview of exactly what the data contains.

 Accurity empowers its users to catalog and describe data from several business and technical perspectives in varying degrees of detail.
 It includes features for describing, visualizing, and managing connections and lineages between data and its various representations.
 It also now comes with artificial intelligence (AI) powered tools to assist with the discovery of these lineages.

 Between now and 2025, the media and entertainment sector is expected to further grow by 1-trillion USD with the areas of the industry that generate the most data leading the charge.
 While traditional media are here to stay, it is digital streaming and content distribution platforms where the focus of the action is going to be.
 The “streaming service” business model is expected to become even more prevalent in the coming years.

 Amidst not only technology shifts, but also consumer trend and business model transformations, M&E companies need reliable tools to help them ensure efficient and safe data governance that is easy for business users to comprehend and use.

-If your company would be interested in a comprehensive but easy to get started with and use, data tool, why not schedule a free demo session to see what Accurity can do for you firsthand.
+If your company would be interested in a comprehensive but easy to get started with and use, data management tool, why not schedule a free demo session with us to see what Accurity can do for you firsthand.
 We can discuss the individual needs of your business and adjust your Accurity experience to best meet them.